roc-lang/roc/devtools/README.md

 Further steps:
 1. Copy the flake for your favorite editor to a new folder outside of the roc repo folder.
-2. Run `git init` in the new folder.
+1. Run `git init` in the new folder.
-3. Rename the copied flake to `flake.nix`.
+1. Rename the copied flake to `flake.nix`.
-4. Execute `git add flake.nix`, nix will error if you don't do this.
+1. Execute `git add flake.nix`, nix will error if you don't do this.
-5. Change `roc.url = "path:/home/anton/gitrepos/roc3/roc";` to the location of the roc folder on your machine.
+1. Change `roc.url = "path:/home/anton/gitrepos/roc3/roc";` to the location of the roc folder on your machine.
-6. Add vscode extensions you want to use below `vscodeExtensions = ...`.
-You can search for extension names [here](https://search.nixos.org/packages?channel=22.05&from=0&size=50&sort=relevance&type=packages&query=vscode-extensions+extensionYouAreSearchingFor).
-You may not be able to install extensions through the UI in vscode, I'd recommend always adding them to the flake.
-If you are inside a `nix develop` shell, run `exit` and `nix develop path-to-your-dev-flake-folder` to be able to run vscode with the newly added extensions.
+1. Follow instructions about vscode extensions [here](#extensions).
-7. add other dev tools you like in the `devInputs` list.
+1. add other dev tools you like in the `devInputs` list.
 You can search for those [here](https://search.nixos.org/packages).
-8. From the roc folder run `nix develop path-to-your-dev-flake-folder`.
+1. From the roc folder run `nix develop path-to-your-dev-flake-folder`.
-9. Run the `code` command to start vscode.
+1. Run the `code` command to start vscode.

 vscode is able to share settings between this nix version and your regular vscode so there is no need to set everything up from scratch.